-Let’s say you just walked into your kitchen or bathroom only to discover an unidentifiable (and horrible) smell.
-If you can’t find the source of the odor, then it is most likely drain odor.
+You just walked into your kitchen or bathroom only to discover an unidentifiable (and horrible) smell.
+If you can’t find the odor source, it is most likely a drain odor.
 That’s right.
 Drains can smell bad.

-If your drains smell bad, don’t fret.
-There are several different DIY steps you can take to rid your home of drain odor.
-However, before we get into the specific ways in which to eliminate smelly drains, we should first discuss just what causes them in the first place.
+If your drains smell foul, don’t fret.
+There are several different DIY steps to rid your home of drain odor.
+However, before we get into the specific ways to eliminate smelly drains, we should first discuss just what causes them in the first place.
 After all, the better you understand your enemy, the better off you’ll be when it comes time to face them.
 So, without further ado, let’s get started.

 What Causes Drain Odor in the First Place?

 The most common source of foul-smelling drains are clogs and odor-causing bacteria.
-To make things even worse, often, the best breeding ground for odor-causing bacteria is the smelly clogs themselves.
-That’s right, the two primary sources of drain odor feed each other like some kind of twisted ouroboros of stink.
+To make things even worse, the best breeding ground for odor-causing bacteria is the smelly clogs themselves.
+The two primary sources of drain odor feed each other like some twisted ouroboros of stink.
 However, bacteria and clogs aren’t the only sources of foul-smelling drains.
 Some other familiar sources of drain odor include:

 - Mold and Mildew Mold and mildew smells are directly attributed to the existence of mold or mildew near your drains.
-Usually, mold and mildew smells occur in drains when there is a leak in the drain or pipes that connect to it.
+Usually, mold and mildew smell occur in drains when a leak in the gutter or pipes connect to it.